lindnemi/NetworkScienceML_paper-companion/README.md

 `tools.py` contains some preprocessing and exporting functions used in the other scripts.

+`environment.yaml` contains a conda environment of all packages used for the training.

 !Caveat: The memory requirements of models with interactions range up to 64GB RAM

 # Outputs for paper